 Testimonial is one of the earliest songs that Peter Bellamy wrote.
-He sang it on June 22, 1971 live at the Folk Studio, Norwich.
-This performance was published on his LP with Louis Killen, Won't You Go My Way?.
+He sang it on 22 June 1971 live at the Folk Studio, Norwich.
+This performance was published in the following year on his Argo LP with Louis Killen, Won’t You Go My Way?.
 He introduced the song:

 After the last album I made, I decided to see if I could write any songs without the help of Rudyard Kipling.
 The score is two so far, and this is the latest.
 It’s about the farm that I was brought up on in North Norfolk.
 Well, there’s also some extra-ordinary things to be seen; there’s an iron-age fortress, and there’s a site of a Roman villa, and there is a site of a Manor house, and there is a site of a medieval nunnery, and every time they plough there they find something, it might be a Roman coin or a stone axe or a piece of willow-pattern plaid or medieval glass.
 The place has been occupied since the word go, and that is what the song’s about.
 It’s called Testimonial.

 The valley of the Stiffkey lies a pleasant spread about the stream

 With whispering reedbed standing high to fringe the water meadows green.